Lambing on pasture

 frame and a fabric covering.
 They are fed grass hay.
 They are

 allowed out to pasture for exercise.
 Rams are maintained separately.
+It's never a good idea to leave rams with ewes after breeding is done.

 Starting in late-February, grain is added to the ewes'